 Definition of Credit

-The College conforms to the definition of a college credit hour established in Florida law when developing the annual academic calendar: one college credit is based on the learning expected from the equivalent of 15 fifty-minute periods of classroom instruction; credits for laboratory instruction, internships and clinical experience are determined based on the proportion of direct instruction to the laboratory, internship or clinical practice hours.
+The College conforms to the definition of a college credit hour established in Florida law when developing the annual academic calendar: one college credit is based on the learning expected from the equivalent of fifteen 50-minute periods of classroom instruction; credits for laboratory instruction, internships and clinical experience are determined based on the proportion of direct instruction to the laboratory, internship or clinical practice hours.

 The number of college credit hours to be awarded for a course is initially determined through the academic course-approval process overseen by the Academic Planning Committee and approved by the Board of Trustees.
 The committee recommends the number of credit hours based on the commonly accepted practice of the student learning achieved by direct faculty instruction, combined with independent study, each week, over a period of 15 weeks.